-The review of the LEPs of the councils identified some different approaches and differing levels of relative importance for the natural and built environment and in particular highlighted the respective environments important to the communities such as the importance of the St George's River for Kogarah and Hurstville and Botany Bay for Rockdale.
+The comparison of the community strategic plans highlighted the community as a common theme across all the councils.
+The review of the LEPs of the councils identified some different approaches and differing levels of relative importance for the natural and built environment and in particular highlighted the respective environments important to the communities such as the importance of the St George's river for Kogarah and Hurstville and Botany Bay for Rockdale.